Thinking of having a kitten/cat?

 GCCF Registers affect showing and breeding

-Breed Advisory Committees (BACs), made up of all the Clubs responsible for that breed, have Registration Policies which dictate which register the kitten is registered on for the benefit of the breed.
+Breed Advisory Committees (BACs), made up of the Clubs responsible for that breed, have Registration Policies which dictate which register the kitten is registered on for the benefit of the breed and its development.

 FULL REGISTER (before 15 July 2016 registration number begins CS)

-A cat/kitten resulting from an ideal mating to produce that breed; it can be shown, and if agreed by the breeder, it can be used for breeding.
+A cat/kitten resulting from a mating ideal to produce that breed; it can be shown, and if agreed by the breeder, it can be used for breeding.